blabla1337/skf-flask/skf/markdown/code_examples/java/20-code_example--Open_Forwards_and_redirects--.md

             //For more information about white-listing see the "WhiteListing" code example: if (listMe.WhiteListing("page1,page2,page3", redirect) == false) { validated = false; }

-            //return the value back to the servlet in order to handle redirections.
+            //return the value back to the servlet in order to handle redirection.
             //if the variable validate is true then it will redirect

             return validated;